-The College has two powerful X-ray machines that are in daily use in the operatory.
+The College has a powerful X-ray machine that is in daily use in the operatory.
 Lectures and demonstrations of the Roentgen rays and the use of the machine, are a part of the College course and every student completing the course has the opportunity to acquire the knowledge and skill to make X-ray photographs.
-All root canal work in the operatory is checked up by radiographs and the student is taught to make his own readings of mechanical and pathological conditions.
+All root canal work in the Operatory is checked up by radiographs and the student is taught to make his own readings of mechanical and pathological conditions.